nikilteja215/handson-8-spark-sql-and-dataframes-nikilteja15/README.md

 **Process:**
   - Categorize posts as Positive, Neutral, or Negative
   - Calculate average likes and retweets per sentiment group

+**Explanation:**
+- Creates a new `Sentiment` column based on `SentimentScore`:
+  - Positive: `SentimentScore > 0.3`
+  - Negative: `SentimentScore < -0.3`
+  - Neutral: Between -0.3 and 0.3
+- Groups the posts by `Sentiment`.
+- Calculates average likes and retweets for each sentiment group using `avg()`.
+- Orders the output by `Avg_Likes` in descending order.
+- Writes the final output as a single CSV file.

 **Expected Outcome:**
 Insights into whether happier or angrier posts get more attention.